Pelé Reid

-Pelé Jerry Wabara Reid (born 11 January 1973) is a British retired heavyweight boxer.
-He currently resides in Birmingham, West Midlands and is a personal trainer.
-He is a former WBO Inter-Continental heavyweight champion and World Kick Boxing Champion.
+Pelé Jerry Wabara Reid (born 11 January 1973) is a British former professional kickboxer and professional boxer who competed from 1995 to 2009.

+Early life

+Reid is the son of the Nigerian footballer Lawrence Wabara, and was named after the Brazilian footballer Pelé.
+He is the half-brother of Mark Walters, and uncle of the footballer Reece Wabara.

+Kickboxing career

 In November 1993, he took part in the world amateur championship of WAKO, held at Atlantic City, New Jersey.
 He defeated William Eves (USA) by KO with his back-spin-kick at the final match of 89 kg class.

 Reid and Dutchman William van Roosmalen are the only men ever to knock out boxing champion Vitali Klitschko in a kickboxing match.
 Reid managed to knock him out with a spinning back kick to the jaw.